|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See PRU weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See PRU weekly technical indicators chart] Weekly Williams' Percentage Range is oversold while Lane's Stochastic is strongly oversold.
+Use the Technical Stock Screener to see the list of stocks with oversold weekly Williams' Percentage Range or strongly oversold weekly Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
+Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
 The weekly MACD line is below its signal line since January 30, 2026.
-This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high, but getting smaller.
 Use the following link to access a MACD help.

 Daily Technical Indicators: [See PRU daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily MACD line has moved below its signal line.
-Such crossover is considered a bearish signal.
-During the last week, the price has risen above the Parabolic SAR (stop and reversal).
-A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
+During the last week, daily MACD line has moved above its signal line.
+Such crossover is considered a bullish signal.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has advanced above the 50 Day Moving Average.
-Such crossover is considered a bullish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |